 - Overhead lighting

-Visit their website to view the available options and to reserve a refrigerator.
+Visit their website to view the available options and to reserve your choice.
 Online payment is made by debit or credit card.
 When your reservation is complete, you will receive an email confirmation.

 Use of this vendor's services is optional.
 All transactions, including delivery, are strictly between you and the vendor.

 Residents may rent a refrigerator or bring their own.
 Due to space and electrical consumption considerations, only one refrigerator is permitted for each room.
 If you bring your own refrigerator, the maximum capacity is 5.5 cubic feet with an amperage draw of no more than 1.5.

 Although the vast majority of our residents use cellular phone services for their local and long-distance calling needs, ITS Communications Systems and Data Centers provides several levels of telephone services.
 For details on what these services include and how to use them, visit the ITS Networking & Telecommunication website.

 Cable service is activated and ready to go before you move in.
 In conjunction with Information Technology Services, University Housing provides dozens of cable television channels to the residence halls.
 All channels are provided as part of your in-room cable service through UMTV.

 Please note that cable is digital only and no analog channels are available.
 A digital TV or digital-to-analog converter which will receive CATV channels in a clear QAM format is required in order to receive all channels of the UMTV cable service.

 Learn more about rates and cancellation policies.